 Last Updated on

-Did you know that four countries reported a 100% literacy rate in 2021?
-That’s quite an achievement, isn’t it?
-We also had over thirty nations reporting over 99% literacy rates; however, several developing and underdeveloped countries continue to struggle in this arena.
-The world literacy rate is a constant reminder that the education system across the world needs attention.
-To re-emphasise this and highlight the current factors that affect world literacy, UNESCO established the International Literacy Day in the 1960s.
+We have achieved a lot in the past two decades.
+One of our most significant achievements is the world literacy rate, which has steadily improved over the years.
+Most developed nations rank the highest in the world literacy index, whereas several developing and underdeveloped countries struggle to educate their populations.
+But collectively, the world literacy rate is a constant reminder that the education system across the world needs attention if we are to grow together.
+It also highlights the uneven distribution of resources which affects a country’s literacy rate.
+To re-emphasise this and highlight the current factors that affect world literacy, UNESCO established International Literacy Day in the 1960s.
 Read on to know more!

 When Is International Literacy Day Celebrated?